AlistairHopkins92/AlistairHopkins92.github.io/projects/index.md

 [Link to project 3 Heroku page](https://sevendaysofsun.herokuapp.com)

+Project 3 home page:

 ![GitHub Logo](/images/7days.png){: .projectimage}

+Project 3 search results:

 ![GitHub Logo](/images/7daysaction.png){: .projectimage}

 This project was built as the first group project as a team of three.
-The project was built with Ruby on Rails and included JavaScript, jQuery and Underscore.JS.
+The project used NodeJS, ExpressJS, AJAX, mongoose, bcrypt, passport, jwt, bootstrap, underscore, HTML, CSS, JavaScript, google maps API, Dark Sky API, sky scanner widget.

 The project made use of two APIs firstly the Google Maps API to plot the search results on a world map, and the forecast.io API to retrieve up to date weather conditions.

 ## Down To Go